scobi7/SCLoadForecasting/README.md

+# Please read LoadForecastingExpploration.pdf in the repository for the full explanation and walk through of this project.

 # SCLoadForecasting

 SCLoadForecasting is a machine learning project designed to forecast hourly power usage (load) based on weather data for Dayton, Ohio.
 This project provides a predictive model that can help utilities and energy providers manage demand and optimize grid operations by anticipating load based on weather conditions.
 I hope to integrate this model into the UCSC microgrid for accurate load forecasting.